katiehons/plot2/README.md

 App icons created by [Daniel Ceha](https://www.flaticon.com/free-icons/bookshelf) and [bqlqn](https://www.flaticon.com/free-icons/book)

 ---
-## FIXME Installation Guide
+## Installation Guide
-todo: link to releases page
+To download the app, go to the [releases page](https://github.com/katiehons/plot2/releases) or click the "releases" link in the sidebar.
-App images for MacOS (`.dmg`) and Linux (`.AppImage`) are available in the [`dist`](dist) directory.
-Windows OS is coming soon.
-To install, simply download and open the appropriate file.
+App images are available for MacOS (`.dmg`), Linux (`.AppImage`), and Windows (`.exe`).

-##### Some MacOS-specific notes
+##### MacOS-specific notes
-On MacOS, since I didn't buy an app certificate from Apple, you will probably get a security warning when you go to open the app.
-If it won't open with a simple click, you should be able to open it if you right-click on the app and choose "open".
+Since I didn't buy an application certificate from Apple, you will probably get a security warning when you go to open the app.
+If it gives you a warning dialog and won't open with a simple click, you should be able to open it if you right-click on the app and choose "open".

+##### Windows-specific notes
+You may also get warnings about unknown developers on Windows.
+It should be more straightforward to click through them on MacOS; I needed to click "Read More" and then I could "Run Anyways"

+##### Linux-specific notes
+If you click the app to open it and you get a message about not having an application to open files of this type, you probably need to edit the file permissions.
+Right-click on the app and select "properties" from the menu that pops up.
+Go to the "Permissions" tab and select the box that says "Allow executing file as program".
+Then when you click the app, it should run!

 ## User Guide